Gigaspaces/maven-xap-plugin/src/main/resources/pu-templates/event-processing/readme.txt

 After generating the projects, configure them to work with maven: for each project, right click on it and select Configure > Convert to Maven Project.

-  The application itself comes with built in launch targets allowing to run the mirror, processor and the feeder using Eclipse run (or debug) targets.
+  The application itself comes with built in launch targets allowing to run the processor and the feeder using Eclipse run (or debug) targets.

 WORKING WITH INTELLIJ